andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-shared-imports-from-features.md

 ## Usage Notes

 - The rule resolves relative import paths against the linted file to correctly map `..` segments to absolute filesystem paths.
-- Test files and virtual filenames are ignored to avoid false positives in test code.
+- Virtual filenames are ignored to avoid false positives.
 - Use the `ignore` option to whitelist specific feature or view names during migrations.

 ## When Not To Use